-To qualify for financial aid, graduate students must be enrolled as degree-seeking students on at least a half-time basis (3 credit hours).
+To qualify for financial aid, graduate students must be enrolled as degree-seeking students on at least a half-time basis (3 credit hours per term).
+Please note that financial aid is not available to Graduate Certificate in Business Analytics students.
 Eligibility for loans requires United States citizenship or permanent resident status.
+Graduate students may be eligible for \$20,500 in loan funds each academic year.
 It should also be noted that federal legislation frequently modifies requirements and eligibility standards for financial aid.